 Elker is involved in the development of a world-class demo plant in Finland, where all WEEE metals are recycled in a multi-part leaching process.

 Read more: “Urban mine turns scrap into gold” (in Finnish)

 The reuse and recycling of the material is handled by Elker’s nationwide network of treatment partners, which are licensed by the environmental authority.
 Pre-treatment and treatment partners are required to comply with a standardized quality management and environmental system such as ISO 9001 and ISO 14001 or their requirements, which are also monitored through regular audits.

-The partner network will be selected on the basis of a periodic competition.
-It seeks to take equal account of the ability of different actors to provide a service that meets the minimum requirements of the EU WEEE Directive.
+The partner network will be selected by a competitive tender.
+It pursues to take equal account of the ability of different actors to provide a service that meets the minimum requirements of the EU WEEE Directive.
 The tender consists of two parts, the first of which deals with qualitative and operational issues, and the second with price and security of supply.
 The reuse and recycling of electrical and electronic equipment collected by Elker takes place in Finland, and the recycled materials are delivered to both the Finnish and international markets.